High Performance Wireless Research and Education Network: Operations

-The HPWREN backbone itself operates primarily in the licensed spectrum and project researchers use off-the-shelf technology to create a redundant topology.
-Access links often utilize license-exempt radios.
+The HPWREN backbone itself operates primarily in the licensed spectrum, and project researchers use off-the-shelf technology to create a redundant topology.
+Access links often use license-exempt radios.

-In 2002, HPWREN researchers conducted an expedition to locate the SEALAB II/III habitat located off the Scripps pier in La Jolla, California.
+In 2002, HPWREN researchers conducted an expedition to locate the SEALAB II/III habitat located off Scripps Pier in La Jolla, California.
 From the MV Kellie Chouest and utilizing a Scorpio ROV to find the site, researchers were able to conduct a live multicast from ship to shore.